schoeberl/librelane/docs/source/getting_started/migrants/index.md

 ```!migration_comparison[bash] #### Opening earlier DEF view in KLayout
 python3 ./gui.py --viewer klayout --stage routing --format def <path to run folder>
 ---
-openlane --with-initial-state <run folder>/*-openroad-detailedrouting/state_out.json --flow OpenInKLayout <run folder>/resolved.json
+librelane --with-initial-state <run folder>/*-openroad-detailedrouting/state_out.json --flow OpenInKLayout <run folder>/resolved.json
 ---
 For steps of the flow where there is no GDS view yet, {flow}`OpenInKLayout` will
 preview the DEF view instead.
-You can tell OpenLane 2 which state to use
+You can tell LibreLane 2 which state to use
 explicitly, where here we've opted for the output state of the detailed routing
 step.
 ```